Alice Mayshe Rowan of Mayshe-Mayshe

 Please give us a brief overview of your merchandise strategy and offerings over the last 12 months:

-First of all - I REALLY love making & selling my merch, just as much as making my music.
-I’m an artist & designer as well as a musician, so I design all my own merch, and making art is a big part of my music brand.
-You can see all my merch on my shop: https://shop.mayshemayshe.com/
+First of all - I REALLY love making & selling my merch.
+Probably just as much as making my music.
+I’m an artist & designer, so I design all my own merch, and making art is a big part of my music brand.
+You can see all my merch in my shop here!

-Over the last few years I’ve done really well with selling merch at gigs - I played to small audiences (30-80 people mostly), often as the support artist, but would often make a decent amount per night (average £200-250 per show).
-Then I had to stop playing live at all 12 months ago, so this past year has been all about trying to work out how to sell my merch to an online audience instead.
+Over the last few years I’ve done really well with selling merch at gigs.
+But a year ago I had to stop playing live shows due to health issues, so this past year has been all about trying to work out how to sell my merch to an online audience instead.

-1. I tried making an offer to my list - I knew I was going to stop touring soon, and I wanted to try selling to my email list instead of to live audiences.
-I’d had a lot of success with selling t-shirts with my artwork printed on them at live shows, so I released a single and made a merch bundle of a t-shirt & poster & download of the single.
+1. I tried making an offer to my email list - I knew I was going to stop touring soon, and I wanted to try selling to my email list instead of to live audiences.
+I released a single and made a merch bundle of a t-shirt & poster & download of the single.
 I emailed this offer out to my email list and sold about 3-4 bundles/ shirts.
+(See photos)

-2. This was not a great result.
-And I had a lot of shirts and posters left over.
-So I decided to learn more about email marketing & I took the Indepreneur Email Marketing course (which was great, I’d done another email marketing course before this, but the Indepreneur one made everything more accessible)
+2. This was not a great result!
+So I decided to learn more about email marketing & I took the Email Marketing course.

-4. These numbers were getting more realistic to make it worthwhile to put together offers for my audience.
-My next focus was to grow my online audience, so I had a bigger list to sell to.
+4. My next step was to grow my online audience, so I had a bigger list to sell to.
 I joined Indie Founder for 3 months, and Ande helped me get a F+S&H campaign launched.

-5. This has been my biggest merch focus this year: getting a really great F+S&H offer together.
+5. This has been my biggest merch focus this year: getting a great F+S&H offer together.
 Like I said above, I LOVE making and selling merch, so I really wanted to wow people when they got their parcel, to increase the chances as much as possible that they’d want to buy again.
-Here’s what I put together:
+You can see my F+SH offer here!

 Please describe your best selling merchandise and your most unique/creative merchandise:

-In the past t-shirts have easily been my best selling product (selling at live shows).
-BUT this year my F+S&H campaign has totally changed this.
-Since September this year (when I launched my FSH campaign) I’ve sold 710 of my free CD offers and off the back of that I’ve sold another 290 CDs and 43 vinyl albums.
+In the past t-shirts have easily been my best selling product (selling at live shows), BUT this year my F+S&H campaign has totally changed this.
+Since launching it, I’ve sold 700+ of my free CD offers and off the back of that I’ve sold another 300+ CDs and 50+ vinyl albums.
+(See photos below!)

 My most unique merch items that I’ve sold this year are:

-2. In my ascension email series I give people a discount code for their second purchase, but besides a discount, I offer them a ‘free surprise gift, hand-made by me’.
+2. In my ascension email series I give people a coupon to use for their second purchase.
+It gives them discount as well as a free surprise gift, hand-made by me.
 This gift is a hand-printed lino print patch (see photo).
 It’s got a bug on it (part of my branding!
-I had a song about being eaten by bugs) and it builds the idea with my audience that I’m super hands on and personal with my merch 🙂
+I have a song about being eaten by bugs) and it builds the idea with my audience that I’m super hands on and personal with my merch 🙂

 Describe your fulfillment process for merchandise orders: